 When operations have been closed down, the area must be cleared and the installations disposed of (made safe in place or removed).

 The average oil recovery rate for oil fields on the Norwegian shelf is currently about 47 %, and the aim is to increase this further.
 However, recovery rates differ greatly from field to field, partly because reservoir conditions vary and different technical solutions are applied.

 There is great potential for improving recovery on the Norwegian shelf.
-An increase of only one percentage point in the average recovery rate from the 25 biggest producing oil fields equals about NOK 60 billion in sales revenues (based on 50 USD/boe and 8 NOK/USD).
+In cooperation with the London Imperial College a survey of the potential for enhanced recovery with EOR-methods was implemented in 2017, comprising the 27 biggest oil fields on the NCS.
+The survey indicated a total technical EOR-potential for these fields of about 600 mill. standard cubic metres (Sm3).
+Even if for example only ten per cent of total technical potential might result in profitable production, this amount will constitute close to NOK 150 billion in brutto sales revenues (based on 50 USD/boe and 8 NOK/USD).
 However, this would require considerable effort and new investment decisions by the licensees.

 Source: Norwegian Petroleum Directorate

 The process of ensuring the highest possible recovery rate from a field starts when development is being planned and the facilities are being designed.
 Most oil fields on the Norwegian shelf incorporate pressure support in the form of water and/or gas injection from the time they come on stream.
 Constant improvements in technology for and knowledge about reservoir monitoring are making it possible to design better recovery strategies for the fields.